almachelouche/middleman/content/email/IN/enews/002/6mon-2yrs.md

 color='white_pb'

 title = ''''''
 	copy = '''Welcome to the Insider from Ford.
 In this newsletter, see the latest promotions and tips tailored just for you.
-It will inspire you to Go Further.<br /><br /><span style="color:#000001; font-size: 24px; font-family: 'Arial','Helvetica','Sans-Serif'; line-height: 30px; font-weight: normal; font-style: regular;">To Thailand in an EcoSport</span><br /><br />Ten episodes, four friends and one amazing EcoSport on a journey of a lifetime.
+It will inspire you to Go Further.<br /><br /><span style="color:#000001; font-size: 24px; font-family: 'Arial','Helvetica','Sans-Serif'; line-height: 30px; font-weight: normal; font-style: normal;">To Thailand in an EcoSport</span><br /><br />Ten episodes, four friends and one amazing EcoSport on a journey of a lifetime.
 Gear up to witness Lisa Haydon and the girls take on an epic road trip from India to Thailand in <span style="font-weight:bold">The Trip</span>.
 Will they make it?
 Tune in and watch the drama unfold.''' cta1_text = '''WATCH NOW'''
 	cta1_url = '''http://bit.ly/2kartSg'''
 	cta1_link_name = '''the_trip'''